evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/06_010_user_input.html" target="_blank" class="Button">Demo</a>

 You will see two empty text boxes centered under the harmonic oscillator.
-Next we will add the JavaScript code to connect these controls to the simulation.
+Next we will add the JavaScript code to connect these controls with the simulation.

-### User input JavaScript
+### Add the user input JavaScript

 * Add the following code **below** the `simulation.start();` line at the bottom part of the file: